Einang stone: Description

-The Einang stone bears an Elder Futhark inscription in Proto-Norse that has been dated to the 4th century.
+The Einang stone bears an Elder Futhark inscription, written from right to left, in Proto-Norse that has been dated to the 4th century.
 It is the oldest runestone still standing at its original location, and it may be the earliest inscription to mention the word runo 'rune'.
 Here the word appears in the singular.
 Additionally, the verb used in the inscription for the act of inscribing is faihido, which literally means 'painted'.
 This may mean that the inscription was originally highlighted with paint.

 Inscription

 The generally accepted reading of the inscription was proposed by Erik Moltke in 1938.
 He conjectured that there had been four runes in the original inscription, before the first rune which is visible today.
 The reading is: